TSXV:ROAR

 Is Volney a producing tantalum mine?

-No. The property has a documented history of tantalite concentrate production (1941 to 1944), but there is no current mining operation and is therefore currently considered an exploration-stage project.
-Phase 1 drilling has confirmed tantalum mineralization, and assay results from 11 additional drillholes are pending.
+No. The property has a documented history of tantalite concentrate production (1941 to 1944), but there is no current mining operation and the project is at the exploration stage.
+The completed Phase 1 drill program confirmed high-grade tantalum mineralization, with intercepts including 788 ppm Ta2O5 over 5.9 m (VOL25-010) and 505 ppm Ta2O5 over 10.5 m including 3,715 ppm over 1.0 m (VOL25-013).
+[12]

 What distinguishes Volney from most other US critical mineral projects?

-Four factors: private land ownership with surface and mineral rights, excellent access to infrastructure, a documented tantalum production history confirming mineralization at surface, and a confirmed six-mineral critical mineral signature within a single pegmatite system in a Tier 1 US jurisdiction.
+Four factors: private land ownership with surface and mineral rights, excellent access to infrastructure, a documented tantalum production history confirming mineralization at surface, and a confirmed multi-mineral critical mineral signature with lithium, tin, and tantalum within a single pegmatite system in a Tier 1 US jurisdiction.
+Phase 1 drill results returned tantalum grades well above the commercial threshold of approximately 150 ppm Ta2O5.

 How many critical minerals are present at Volney?